-Despite our biological constraints, many “futurists” believe that in the near future we will be able to “upload our thoughts” into computer systems and “live forever.”
+Despite our biological constraints, many “futurists” believe that in the near future, we will be able to “upload our thoughts” into computer systems and “live forever.”
 Although it is fundamentally erroneous, this idea has been gaining traction in recent years.
 In fact, the concept is so pervasive that Amazon has a TV show titled Upload based on it, and there are innumerable more cultural allusions to the same idea.

 The idea of “mind uploading” originates from the sound assumption that, with enough computer power dedicated to the challenge, the human brain may be represented in software, just like any other system that obeys the laws of physics.
-Please understand that the goal of mind-uploading is not to imitate the human brain in general, but rather to simulate the mind of a single individual, down to the last neuron and connection.
+Please understand that the goal of mind-uploading is not to imitate the human brain in general, but rather to stimulate the mind of a single individual, down to the last neuron and connection.

 How plausible is that?

 Naturally, this is a really difficult assignment.
 Your brain has around 85 billion neurons, each of which is connected to thousands of others.
 That’s a thousand times more interconnections than stars in the Milky Way galaxy, or around 100 trillion.
-All of your unique characteristics—characteristics of your personality and memories, fears and abilities and aspirations—are the result of these trillions of links.
-To create a digital copy of your brain (an infomorph), a computer system would need to recreate the overwhelming majority of these connections, right down to their most minute interactions.
+All of your unique characteristics—characteristics of your personality and memories, fears and abilities, and aspirations—are the result of these trillions of links.
+To create a digital copy of your brain (an info morph), a computer system would need to recreate the overwhelming majority of these connections, right down to their most minute interactions.

 This is a very difficult assignment, yet it is possible in theory.
 Large numbers of simulated brains may conceivably dwell within a detailed simulation of physical reality, and this is not just a theory.
 In spite of this, the idea that “mind uploading” would allow any biological person to live longer is fundamentally wrong.